SanjayGanapavarapu/SanjayGanapavarapu/README.md

 - 👋 Hi, I’m @SanjayGanapavarapu
 - 👀 I’m interested in cars and tech
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I’m currently doing my masters in aerospace and mechanical engineering
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

 <!---